Anoven/Barngas/README.md

-sudo apt-get install mosquitto sudo apt-get install mosquitto-clients sudo pip3 install paho-mqtt
+sudo apt-get install mosquitto sudo apt-get install mosquitto-clients sudo pip3 install paho-mqtt service start mosquitto

 ## MQTT client

 The mqtt client has all the callback functiosnf or the nodes we designed already.
-Read the comments in the code. mqtt_tes.sh can be used to test the mqttclient.py
+Read the comments in the code
+mqtt_tes.sh can be used to test the mqttclient.py